Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Introduction

 \section{Introduction}

-Throughout, $X$ denotes either a separable geodesic Gromov hyperbolic space or the Teichm{\"u}ller space of a closed orientable surface of genus at least two. $G$ denotes a countable subgroup of $\Isom(X)$ containing a pair of independent hyperbolic isometries.
+Throughout, $X$ denotes either a separable geodesic Gromov hyperbolic space or the Teichm{\"u}ller space of a closed orientable surface of genus at least two, which is equipped with the Teichm\"uller metric. $G$ denotes a countable subgroup of $\Isom(X)$ containing a pair of independent hyperbolic isometries\footnote{A pair of independent hyperbolic isometries mean two hyperbolic isometries (pseudo-Anosovs on the surface when $X$ is the Teichm\"uller space) with disjoint set of fixed points on $\partial X$.}.
 When $X$ is a Gromov hyperbolic space, following Maher and Tiozzo \cite{maher2018random}, we call $G$ a \emph{weakly hyperbolic group}. $\mu$ denotes a non-elementary probability measure on $G$, i.e., a measure on $G$ such that the semigroup generated by the support of $\mu$ contains independent hyperbolic isometries. $\Prob$ stands for the probability measure for random walks induced by $\mu$.
 See Section \ref{sec:RW} for details.

 Random walks on the isometry group of Gromov hyperbolic spaces or Teichm{\"u}ller spaces have been studied in depth for several decades.
-For example, Kaimanovich investigated random walks on hyperbolic groups and semi-simple Lie groups in \cite{Kaimanovich2000hyp}, identifying the Poisson boundary with other natural boundaries such as the Gromov boundary or the Furstenberg boundary.
-A generalization to relatively hyperbolic groups was considered by Gautero and Math{\'e}us in \cite{gautero2012poisson}.
+For example, Kaimanovich investigated random walks on hyperbolic groups and semi-simple Lie groups in \cite{Kaimanovich2000hyp}, identifying the Poisson boundary with other natural boundaries such as the Gromov boundary or the Furstenberg boundary, under some moment and entropy conditions on the measure.
+See also \cite{ledrappier2001free} for the behavior of random walks on free groups with general conditions.
+A generalization to relatively hyperbolic groups was considered by Gautero and Math{\'e}us in \cite{gautero2012tree}.
 This was further generalized to weakly hyperbolic groups by Maher and Tiozzo in \cite{maher2018random}.

-In this setting, Maher and Tiozzo proved the following results.
+In the course of characterizing the Poisson boundary, Maher and Tiozzo observed the following phenomenon.

 \begin{thm}[{\cite[Theorem 1.2, 1.4]{maher2018random}}] Let $\omega$ be the random walk generated by $\mu$.
 Then there exists a constant $L>0$ such that for $\Prob$-almost every (a.e. in short) sample path $(\w_{n})$.
 Moreover, the translation length $\tau(\w_{n})$ of $\w_{n}$ grows at least linearly, i.e., for some constant $L'>0$. \end{thm}